johannep/moodyAPI/README.md

 A bugfix in the OpenFOAM API for multi-processor simulations. post/matlab folder removed. matlab-scripts are now in API/matlab together with the matlab API and shell-interface. moody-arch.tar.gz contains folders: etc/, bin/, lib/, and include/.
 Unpack your OS-version in place and all should work as before.
+For the windows tutorial to run, I need to copy the libraries in lib/* into bin/.
+There is certainly a cleaner solution out there...
 -- END UPDATE --

 Highlights of the updates in Moody are listed below: